jerickjoe111/launch-school/JS210/course_topics.md

 ### Pure Functions

-Pure functions are functions that:

-1. Have no side effects
-2. Given the same set of arguments, the function always returns the same value during the function's lifetime.
-This implies that the return value of a pure function _depends solely on its arguments_.
+A pure function is a function that does not have _side effects_ and it is completely _deterministic_.
+In other words, a pure function's return value depends only on its arguments; invoked with the same arguments, it will always return the same value.

+                                                ...

 # 03: Arrays

+## Arrays and Operators

+Arithmetic operators convert the array into a string before performing the operation. (see conversion table)

+Relational comparison operators return `true` or `false` in unexpected ways, and shouldn't be used.

 ## Working with Strings, Arrays, and Objects.
 In particular, you should be thoroughly familiar with the basic Array iteration methods (`forEach`, `map`, `filter`, and `find`) and how to use Object methods to access the keys and values in an Object as an Array.